 One way of looking at this challenge is shown here.
 You can imagine that the circle is every possible way the team could build the product.
 And that tiny blue dot is the specification for one particular product.
-This specification defines exactly which product the developers should focus on and build.
+This product spec defines exactly which product the developers should focus on and build.

 I should say that my perspective comes from 10 years of experience working in the analog and mixed-signal semiconductor industry, first as an applications engineer and later as a product definer.
 Now, I’m a consultant here at Jama.

-Product Specification Approach #1: Ask Your Customer What They Want You To Build
+1. Ask Your Customer What They Want You To Build

 Given that this scenario calls for iterating on an existing product, there’s a high likelihood you’ll end up with a very specific idea that you definitely can implement.